StephanHCB/go-mailer-service/README.md

         so it takes a little bit more discipline not to abuse this, compared to e.g. gorilla/mux handler functions and passing around a `context.Context`.
 Might want to wrap it to give access just to what should be available?
+- Has a good example for [including static files in the binary](https://github.com/gin-gonic/examples/tree/master/assets-in-binary)

 ...

+## Implementation Experience with Chi

+- It's much more low level, for example I needed to write actual code to serve static files
+- Smaller binary, much smaller dependencies footprint

 ## Fulfilling the Requirements with Gin